 The delineation of subspecies with the GGDC has been introduced in the following study (by using the GGDC subspecies report you agree to cite this paper):

 The taxonomic use of DNA G+C content as calculated from genome-sequence data and its relation to DDH was investigated here (by using the GGDC G+C difference report you agree to cite this paper):

 The question of when a DDH experiment should be mandatory in microbial taxonomy given a certain 16S rRNA gene sequence similarity threshold, was revisited here:

-The suitability of GBDP for phylogenetic reconstruction is exemplified by a number of studies:
+The suitability of GBDP for phylogenetic reconstruction is exemplified by a number of studies.
+Here is a selection: